zimmski/filter-reply-mails/README.md

 	perl /path/to/the/filter-reply-mails.pl --mail-server your.mail.server.domain --mail-user your-mail-user --mail-pwd your-mail-password --folder-tmp /the/tmp/folder --folder-dst /your/jira/home/folder/import/mail --filter-dom /path/to/the/filter-html.dom --filter-html /path/to/the/filter-html.regex --filter-text /path/to/the/filter-text.regex
 	```

 That's it!
-If you need a SSL or TLS IMAP connection just use the corresponding --mail-ssl or --mail-tls flag for the command.
-If you need to use a different port for the IMAP connection you can define it via the --mail-server argument e.g. "--mail-server 'your.mail.server.domain:143'".
+If you need a SSL or TLS IMAP connection just use the corresponding `--mail-ssl` or `--mail-tls` flag for the command.
+If you need to use a different port for the IMAP connection you can define it via the `--mail-server` argument e.g. `--mail-server 'your.mail.server.domain:143'`.

+Common settings are:

+- No encryption: `--mail-server 'your.mail.server.domain:143'`
+- SSL: `--mail-server 'your.mail.server.domain:993' --mail-ssl`
+- TLS: `--mail-server 'your.mail.server.domain:143' --mail-tls`

+It is also common that a self-signed certificate is declined by the IMAP client.
+Please use the `--mail-do-not-verify-certificate` flag in that case.

 ## CLI arguments